GuildOfWeavers/distaff/README.md

 ## Design

 Distaff VM is a simple [stack machine](https://en.wikipedia.org/wiki/Stack_machine).
-This means you can push values onto the stack and perform operations with them.
+This means all values live on the stack and all operations work with values near the top of the stack.

 ### The stack
 Currently, Distaff VM stack can be up to 32 items deep (this will be increased in the future).
 However, the more stack space a program uses, the longer it will take to execute, and the larger the execution proof will be.
 So, it pays to use stack space judiciously.

 Values on the stack must be elements of a [prime field](https://en.wikipedia.org/wiki/Finite_field) with modulus `18446743880436023297` (which can also be written as 2<sup>64</sup> - 45 * 2<sup>32</sup> + 1).
 This means that all valid values are in the range between `0` and `18446743880436023296` - this covers almost all 64-bit integers.

 All arithmetic operations (addition, subtraction, multiplication) also happen in the same prime field.
 This means that overflow happens after a value exceeds field modulus.
 So, for example: `18446743880436023296 + 1 = 0`.